 4. Campus Health

-Campus Health offers many services for students with diabetes.
+Campus Health offers many services for students and post-docs with diabetes, including a group of providers with advanced diabetes knowledge, a Certified Diabetes Care and Education Specialist, nutritionists, and a diabetes advocacy student organization.
 Visit early in the semester for a good start.

 5. Physical Activity

 Check blood sugar before exercising.
 Learn how much carbohydrate you need to balance exercise (usually 25-30 grams for every 30 minutes of exercise).
 Tell your exercise partner to give you sugar if you become confused.
 For heavier exercise than usual, discuss a reduction in your insulin with your physician.
 For help in developing an exercise plan, check out all that is available through Campus Recreation and visit the Student Recreation Center's Functional Movement and Fitness Center for their FREE drop-in fitness services.

 For young adults, taking care of your sexual and reproductive health is important.
 Resources include Student Wellness, Campus Health Primary Care Clinics, and Gynecology.
 Screening and treatment of sexually transmitted infections, Pap tests, and contraception are all available.
 Contraception and planning ahead are especially important for young people with diabetes who could become pregnant, since normal blood sugar control before pregnancy prevents birth defects.

 Falling asleep and missing a meal?
 Sleeping too late to get all your diabetes care done before that 8:00 am class?

 8. Serious hypoglycemia

 Give your roommate and close friends instructions for emergencies.
 Instruct them to call 911 if you pass out.
 It is helpful for them to know how to inject glucagon in case of passing out due to severe low blood sugar.
 The staff at Campus Health Pharmacy (919) 966-6554, Student Stores Pharmacy (919) 966-8166, or Campus Health Same Day Care (919) 966-2281 can help teach your roommate or friend when and how to inject glucagon.